 Ken began his recording career in Los Angeles as a premier session guitarist, performer and composer, performing and recording with artists as diverse as Doc Severinsen, Nell Carter, John Patitucci, Eric Gale, Vicki Carr, Dave Koz, Ann Jillian and Alex Acuna.
 In 1990, Ken established his own musical identity with the release of his debut album, The River Flows.
 With each successive album, Ken has received increasing acclaim and recognition as a leading stylist in Contemporary Jazz.

-Ken maintains an active schedule of concert appearances at festivals, clubs, performing arts centers, including The Green Note/Osaka, Japan, The Rams Head/Annapolis, MD, Blues Alley/Washington, DC, Scullers/Boston,MA, Soiled Dove/Denver,CO, PennsLanding/Phila,PA, Kennedy Center,Washington,DC, ChenePark/Detroit,MI, Merriweather Post Pavillion/MD, JVC Jazz Fest (multiple cities), Sunfest/Miami,FL, Jacksonville Jazz Fest, Clearwater Jazz Fest, Pleasure Island Jazz Festival, Winter Park Arts Festival, Thornton Winery/San Diego, CA, KC Spirit Festival, Ruth Eckert PAC/Tampa,FL, Bob Carr PAC/Orlando, FL, Bass PAC/Dallas, TX, and more. where Ken has shared the stage with artists such as Spyro Gyra, Chuck Mangione, Najee, Chris Botti, The Rippingtons, David Sanborn, Joe Sample, Jean Luc Ponty, Stanley Clarke, Larry Carlton, George Howard, Bela Fleck and the Flecktones, Keiko Matsui, David Benoit, Boney James and many others.
+Ken has made concert appearances at festivals, clubs, performing arts centers, including The Green Note/Osaka, Japan, The Rams Head/Annapolis, MD, Blues Alley/Washington, DC, Scullers/Boston,MA, Soiled Dove/Denver,CO, PennsLanding/Phila,PA, Kennedy Center,Washington,DC, ChenePark/Detroit,MI, Merriweather Post Pavillion/MD, JVC Jazz Fest (multiple cities), Sunfest/Miami,FL, Jacksonville Jazz Fest, Clearwater Jazz Fest, Pleasure Island Jazz Festival, Winter Park Arts Festival, Thornton Winery/San Diego, CA, KC Spirit Festival, Ruth Eckert PAC/Tampa,FL, Bob Carr PAC/Orlando, FL, Bass PAC/Dallas, TX, and more. where Ken has shared the stage with artists such as Spyro Gyra, Chuck Mangione, Najee, Chris Botti, The Rippingtons, David Sanborn, Joe Sample, Jean Luc Ponty, Stanley Clarke, Larry Carlton, George Howard, Bela Fleck and the Flecktones, Keiko Matsui, David Benoit, Boney James and many others.

 Ken's contribution to Contemporary and Mainstream Jazz goes beyond his personal artistry.
 Ken has produced successful albums for Narada/EMI recording artist Eric Darius as well as saxophonist Randy Villars and pianist Jay Rowe to name a few.
 As founder of Positive Music Records, Ken is responsible for launching and furthering the recording careers of saxophonist Brandon Fields, guitarists Grant Geissman, Thom Rotella and Pat Kelley, and keyboardists Gregg Karukas, Jay Rowe and Marcus Johnson.
 Ken's vision of a musician's record label has enhanced the genre with over 35 new artists and ninety five releases.